 1. Your company’s values aren’t defined beyond “like, be cool, OK?”

 Corporate culture is critically important.
 It affects employee engagement, retention and productivity.
 Employees look to upper management to show (and tell) them what is and what is not acceptable.
 Who are you as an organization?
 What are you willing to overlook?
 What are the ramifications of reporting something?
+Is there even a harassment policy in place?
 It is imperative that there be ongoing conversations about how your culture behaves and why you behave that way.

 And most importantly—that these behaviors are seen being modeled by those in charge.
 After all, discussions about sex, lifestyles, and recreational choices are less taboo in the workplace today… but that doesn’t mean everyone is open to a “TMI” conversation.
 Having an awareness of how to balance an authentic culture with respect for others is critical to navigating the grey areas of the workplace.